You can listen to the article.

 The coronavirus pandemic has made a lot of things take a different form in the last few months as the world constantly adjusts to the new systems introduced.
 Online therapy has always been available but since the pandemic started and the social distancing rules were introduced, more therapy sessions were moved online.

 Before now, many people already had reservations about online therapy and how effective it is.
 The most common reason is that therapists are unable to observe their patients closely, which could hinder the effectiveness of the session.
-But in a 2018 study published in the Journal of Psychological Disorders, it was found that online cognitive behavioural therapy is ‘effective, acceptable and practical health care,’ and isn’t any different from a face-to-face therapy session.
+But in a 2018 study published in the Journal of Psychological Disorders, it was found that online cognitive behavioural therapy is effective, acceptable and practical healthcare, and isn’t any different from a face-to-face therapy session.

-If you have concerns about online therapy but do not have a choice due to the lockdown restrictions, here are a few ways to help you make the most of it.
+If you have concerns about online therapy but do not have a choice due to the lockdown restrictions, here are a few ways to help you make the most of it:

 Designate a specific space and time

 With online therapy comes flexibility, as you get to choose your preferred space and time.
-However, it is important that you also make the best of this by choosing a relaxed space and time that you find most comfortable.
+But it’s important that you also make the best of this by choosing a relaxed space and time that you find most comfortable.
 It might not be effective if you have to do therapy in-between working hours, as you could get distracted.
 By setting aside a specific time and a space with little to no distraction, you enable yourself to engage fully with the therapy session.
 So choose the most comfortable and private spot in your home, grab your favourite pillows, and set a time when you are able to unplug everything else in life.